Documentation Index

 Batch Downloading Data

-Batch downloading is an extremely useful method for API users wanting to download extremely large datasets.
+Batch downloading is an extremely useful method when you need to download extremely large datasets.
 This approach offers several advantages over traditional query methods.

 Key Advantages